Jordan Stolz: Personal life

 Stolz eats pizza every day before training.
-His favorite restaurants are Jimmy John's, Texas Roadhouse and The Fox & Hounds in his hometown of Kewaskum.
-Stolz's hobbies outside of skating, include hunting, fishing and long camping trips to the remote Alaskan wilderness; the family travels to Alaska during the summer to fish halibut and salmon and hunt moose.
+His favorite restaurants are Jimmy John's, Texas Roadhouse and The Fox & Hounds (in Hubertus, Wisconsin).
+Stolz's hobbies outside of skating include hunting, fishing, and long camping trips to the remote Alaskan wilderness; the family travels to Alaska during the summer to fish halibut and salmon and hunt moose.

+Stolz is a Christian.
+About his political stance, he was quoted in 2024 by Dutch Helden magazine: "My faith is so strong that I do not care who the president of America is.
+God will lead us.
+In Europe, they always want to know if I'm in favour of or opposing Trump or Biden.
+I find it a very European way of thinking: black and white and immediately needing to have an opinion.
+For us Americans, there's besides the political story also the dignity of the office of the president.
+It's hard to explain [in Europe].
+The White House is an important symbol for us.
+I would find it an incredible honour to be invited as an Olympic champion to go to the White House.
+It touches Americans deeply."

 Personal records

 He is currently ranked first in the adelskalender with 143.897 points.